Swavesey Village College: Academic information

 On 11 June 2008, Swavesey Village College became a foundation school within the Swavesey Village College Educational Trust.
 On 1 April 2011, Swavesey Village College became an academy.
 The school also has specialisms in science and languages.

 Swavesey Village College received a comment of 'outstanding in every respect' from the Ofsted inspectors.
 The school achieved full marks in every category in the Ofsted report.

 In 2021, Swavesey Village College was awarded world-class school status, joining a network of 120 schools in the UK.
 The quality mark, which is awarded by education charity, world-class schools quality mark (WCSQM), uses an assessment framework to evaluate students on their demonstration and application of world-class skills and competencies.
 Swavesey Village College was one of 13 secondary schools and eight primary schools to be awarded the quality mark in 2021.

-The school is able to accept students with learning disabilities including autism.
+House System

+The school is divided into six houses: Brunel, Cavendish, Newton, Orwell, Pendleton and Wilberforce.

+All students are assigned to a house, which provides pastoral support and organisation throughout their time at the school.

+Each house is made up of tutor groups containing students from multiple year groups, forming a vertical tutoring system.

+Siblings are typically placed within the same house to support communication between the school and families.